Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 The above two options allow a variety of behaviors to be implemented in a Form Template.

-* Neither &quot;Completed pages required&quot; nor &quot;All questions required&quot; is checked: Verification of Form Template answers is minimal* a user is not required to visit all of the pages or provide answers to any of the questions.
+* Neither "Completed pages required" nor "All questions required" is checked: Verification of Form Template answers is minimal* a user is not required to visit all of the pages or provide answers to any of the questions.
-* &quot;Completed pages required&quot; is checked, &quot;All questions required&quot; is unchecked: No warnings about unanswered questions are given to the user while completing the Form Template; however, the Form Template cannot be completed unless all pages have been viewed.
+* "Completed pages required" is checked, "All questions required" is unchecked: No warnings about unanswered questions are given to the user while completing the Form Template; however, the Form Template cannot be completed unless all pages have been viewed.
-* &quot;Completed pages required&quot; is unchecked, &quot;All questions required&quot; is checked: Warnings about unanswered questions are given to the user, but the user can complete the Form Template at any time from the Summary page regardless of missing answers.
+* "Completed pages required" is unchecked, "All questions required" is checked: Warnings about unanswered questions are given to the user, but the user can complete the Form Template at any time from the Summary page regardless of missing answers.
-* Both &quot;Completed pages required&quot; and &quot;All questions required&quot; are checked: Full verification of Form Template answers is done.
+* Both "Completed pages required" and "All questions required" are checked: Full verification of Form Template answers is done.
 The user cannot complete the Form Template unless all questions have been completed on all of the visible pages.

 Note that if all questions required are not checked, you can still control which questions are required on a question by question basis.